 The bubble solution we use is a mixture of water and Dawn dish soap.
 Soap breaks down the virus very effectively.
 Because of this, it’s actually a very safe space to enjoy as long as families practice safe and respective hygiene practices.

 "Soap molecules attach to and disrupt the outer protective lipid (fatty) layer of COVID-19, breaking it apart and destroying the virus."
 Reference: Mayo Clinic https://newsnetwork.mayoclinic.org/discussion/covid-19-expert-explains-w...

 Why are you limiting the capacity of visitors?

-Following the Washtenaw Health Department’s guidelines, we remain well under the required limit to allow proper social distancing.
-We set our initial limit well below the guidelines in order to allow for proper social distancing and to give our visitors the freedom to move around the space as safely as possible.
+We set our limit well below any guidelines in order to allow for proper social distancing and to give our visitors the freedom to move around the space as safely as possible.
 We will continue to re-evaluate our capacity as we see how well the visitor flow works.